bhjortsberg/nubecli/readme.md

 # Why the name nubecli

-Nube is Spanish for cloud, then prepended with cli which of course is a short for Command Line Interface.
+Nube is Spanish for cloud, then appended with cli which of course is a short for Command Line Interface.